-Displays the list of device classes, tests, or both device classes and tests.
+Displays the list of device classes, tests, or both.
 The default option is all.
 The option displays both device classes and tests.
 You can specify index options and choose the format in which you want the output displayed.
 The parameters should follow the particular order in which they are listed and format options are always the last parameter.